-This is part one of a two-part series answering frequently asked tax questions for same-sex married couples.
+This is the first post in a three-part series answering frequently asked tax and other financial planning questions for same-sex married couples.

 The 2013 Supreme Court decision in United States v.
 Windsor held that the federal government would recognize same-sex couples who were validly married under state law as being married under federal law also.
 Currently, there are 17 states that have legalized same-sex marriage, either through court decision, legislature, or popular vote and 33 states without marriage equality.
 The differing state laws complicate filing federal and state income tax for same-sex couples who are legally married.

 The following are some of the most frequently asked tax questions for married couples:

 Q: Can same-sex spouses file federal tax returns using a married filing jointly or a married filing separately status?

 Yes.
 In fact, for tax year 2013 and moving forward, same-sex spouses must file federal returns using either “married filing separately” or “married filing jointly.”
 Couples who were married before the 2013 legalization may also amend some previously filed returns, reflecting the married status, if they believe they are due a refund for years that they had been married without federal recognition.

 Q: What are the advantages and disadvantages of separate and joint filing status?

 Larger standard deductions, tax credits like the Earned Income Tax Credit, the American Opportunity and Lifetime Learning Credits and the Child and Dependent Care Credit are some advantages of joint tax filing.
 Couples who file joint returns also receive higher income thresholds for taxes and phaseouts, meaning they can earn more money and still qualify for some tax breaks.

 However, filing separately may help you to save on your tax return.
 If you and your spouse make a similar income, you may be able to avoid landing in a higher tax bracket by filing separately.
 Additionally, filing separately allows you to match your income against your deductions.